dmp1ce/BTC-Privacy-Suite/README.md

 - [Yield Generation documentation](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md)
 - [yg-privacyenhanced.py source](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/scripts/yg-privacyenhanced.py)

+Build and start the yield generator with `./build` and then `./start`.
 The yield generation process can be monitored with `./start logs -f joinmarket-yg`.
 The history of transactions can be viewed with `WALLET=yg.jmdat ./start jm history`.

 # LND compatible clients